Kiln Joins Alluvial to Build Ethereum Liquid Staking Alongside Figment

 We're delighted to be contributing to this protocol, and can't wait to see it deployed to mainnet!

-Alluvial is the software development company supporting the development of the Liquid Collective protocol.
-Alluvial is focused on the overall growth and maturity of the ecosystem by bringing in more institutional participants to participate in proof of stake blockchains.
+Alluvial is a software development company supporting the development of the Liquid Collective protocol with enterprise APIs and development services.
+We're focused on the overall growth and maturity of the ecosystem by fostering participation in proof of stake blockchains.
 Learn more

 Contact